GroundOne/metabuild/README.md

 #### Part-Factory

 `cd contracts/part-factory && cargo install` - install deps
 `cd contracts/part-factory && cp .env.example .env` - copy environment variables
-`cd contracts/part-factory && yarn build && yarn deploy:dev` - build the contract as `.wasm` files and deploy a instance on a dev account
+`cd contracts/part-factory && yarn build && yarn deploy:dev` - build the contract as `.wasm` files and deploy an instance on a dev account

 See the `package.json` files for example calls.
 Make sure to specify the correct vars in the `.env` file.
 Next step would be to initialize the contract.